jamesrutter/fablabOS/README.md

 # Feature List

+## A resource management system for makerspaces and Fab Labs.

 ## Access Control System

 An RFID or NFC reader system to control access to certain areas or machines.
 Members could use RFID tags or cards to gain access.
 While machine access controls is not all that interested, it could be useful in other contexts within a lab and makes for an interesting technical challenge.
 RFID/NFC-based systems could be utilized within community spaces in other ways.